selsamman/amorphic-docs/_posts/2014-01-01-model-templates.md

             });

 * **propertiesAndMethods** - an object that describes each data property or method that will be created with an objected is instantiated from this template.
-Each data property has sub-properties that define the characteristics of the property:
+Each data property has sub-properties that define the property attributes.

+## Template Data Properties

+###Basic Types

+The most basic type attributes are:

 * **type** the type of the property:

 * **String**, **Number**, **Date**, **Boolean** - primitive Javascript types

 * **Array** - used to represent a collection of other types.
 When **Array** is used, **of** must also be present to define the **type** of the elements of the collection.
 The type may be a primitive type or another template (the variable returned from createTemplate).  **Warning:** arrays of primitive types are very inefficient because Amorphic cannot optimize their synchronization between the browser and the server.
 It is usually better to define a template even if it has only a single type.
 Exceptions are small collections.

 * **value** - the initial value when object is instantiated

   Examples:

             var Child = objectTemplate.create("Child", {
                 name: {type: String, value: ""},